top of page

 Step 1: Installation

-To get started, you first need to install Node.js if you haven't done so already.
-Cypress works with Node.js because it uses JavaScript.
+To get started, install Node.js if you haven't done so already.
+Cypress relies on Node.js since it uses JavaScript.
 You can download and install Node.js from its official website.

 npm init -y